Cratesy/quiz_game/readme.md

 - when game over is displayed, your prompted to input your name to be added to highScores
 - highScore is clearable with clear button
 - on highScore page has a go back button to home page

-## Todo

-Left todo;

-- I would of liked to fully render the highScore table on highScore page from local storage.
+- all highScore from local are rendered to the highScore page

 ## Screenshots